Do nothing, returning a non-zero (false) exit status

 'false' does nothing except return an exit status of 1, meaning

 "failure".
 It can be used as a place holder in shell scripts where an

 unsuccessful command is needed.

-`false' ignores all command line arguments, since to do otherwise would change expected behavior that some programmers may be relying on.
+'false' ignores all command line arguments, since to do otherwise would change expected behavior that some programmers might be relying on.

 "False in one thing, false in everything" ~ Legal maxim